vncg/react-admin/docs/DataProviders.md

 ### Error Format

 When the API backend returns an error, the Data Provider should `throw` an `Error` object.
-This object should contain a `status` property with the HTTP response code (404, 500, etc.).
-React-admin inspects this error code, and uses it for [authentication](./Authentication.md) (in case of 401 or 403 errors).
-Besides, react-admin displays the error `message` on screen in a temporary notification.
+This object should contain a `status` property with the HTTP response code (404, 500, etc.). vn-kooch-react-admin inspects this error code, and uses it for [authentication](./Authentication.md) (in case of 401 or 403 errors).
+Besides, vn-kooch-react-admin displays the error `message` on screen in a temporary notification.

 ### Example implementation

-Check the code from the [simple REST client](https://github.com/marmelab/react-admin/blob/master/packages/ra-data-simple-rest/src/index.js): it's a good starting point for a custom Data Provider implementation.
+Check the code from the [simple REST client](https://github.com/marmelab/vn-kooch-react-admin/blob/master/packages/vn-kooch-data-simple-rest/src/index.js): it's a good starting point for a custom Data Provider implementation.